 1901 Fillmore St San Francisco, CA 94115

-Crossroads Trading has been around since 1991 and has nearly 40 locations throughout the U.S. At the San Francisco location on Fillmore Street in Pacific Heights, you’ll find current, on-trend secondhand clothing with big markdowns.
+Crossroads Trading has been around since 1991 and has nearly 40 locations throughout the U.S. At the San Francisco location in Pacific Heights, you’ll find current, on-trend secondhand clothing with big markdowns.
 Per the website’s current selling guide, Crossroads is on the hunt for puffer vests and jackets, capes, shearling, and more.
-If you’re looking to sell, not buy, Crossroads buys merchandise for 33 percent of the sell price.
+You can also sell clothes to Crossroads locations.

 Out of the Closet